dtanner/chaperone/README.md

 - Scheduled execution of arbitrary checks.
 Execute commands directly in a check, or call out to your own custom commands.
 - Simple configuration using TOML files.
 - Basic checks are super easy, and dynamic template-driven checks are barely an inconvenience.
-- Configurable output destinations for your check results, starting with stdout and InfluxDB.
+- Configurable output destinations for your check results, for example stdout, InfluxDB, and Slack.

 # Main Concepts
 ## Check